PowerDNS/pdns/docs/markdown/authoritative/settings.md

 * Integer
 * Default: 60

-Seconds to store domain metadata in cache.
+Seconds to cache domain metadata from the database.
+A value of 0 disables caching.

 ## `edns-subnet-option-number`
 * Integer